ynbh/walker/README.md

 I could perhaps use something like headless chrome to get the HTML for these pages, but that only adds overhead to problem I was initially trying to solve.
 I am not keen on making headless chrome work in Rust.
 That task sounds like a better job for TypeScript.

-### URLs
+### Duplicate Requests

-URLs are shitty.
-Essentially, I eventually want to be able to discern between URLs like: https://example.com#id and https://example.com/#id.
-In the former case, https://example.com has already been verified to be have not broken, and hence, verifying https://example.com#id would be redundant, since it is not really a new URL.
-It's just a section within the page.

-Also, for some reason, there are some duplicate requests happening even after I've made sure to memoize the URLs in a `HashSet`.
-I am not sure _why_ that happens, but it feels like a rust-specific quirk, since the same script works perfectly, albeit slow, in TypeScript.
-For example:
+For some reason, `walker` keeps sending duplicate requests.
+That is, URLs that have been cached keep getting requests <4 times.
+I am not sure _why_ this happens, but it feels like a rust-specific quirk, since the same script works perfectly fine in TypeScript.
+See:

 ![Multiple requests](https://media.discordapp.net/attachments/841704583364608051/1063072047527366786/image.png)